-2. Formal assessment elements - student's original unit mark is below a pass
+Formal assessment elements - student's original unit mark is below a pass

 - a) The formal element mark achieved will be displayed and identified with a code LS: Late Submission on the Board Report.
-For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used. - b) The failed work is considered as per normal in accordance with Standard Assessment Regulations, including where mitiating is accepted. - c) Standard Assessment Regulations.
+For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used. - a) The failed work is considered as per normal in accordance with Standard Assessment Regulations, including where exceptional circumstances are accepted